Pech language: Word Order

 Pech is an SOV (subject–object–verb) language (Holt 1999).
 There are exceptions to this, as oblique noun-phrases, adverbials, direct object noun-phrases, and subject noun-phrases all are capable of occurring after verbs.
-Overall, Pech is a synthetic language which uses mostly suffixes, but also prefixes, vocalic ablaut, and reduplication as well.
+Over all, Pech is a synthetic language which uses mostly suffixes, but also prefixes, vocalic ablaut, and reduplication as well.

 Sentences

 In Pech, both simple and complex sentences exist.
 The first consists of a single independent clause while the latter consists of independent and dependent clauses.
 Independent nouns or pronoun subjects are not necessary within a sentence, and sentence may contain no more than a single verb form, within which the pronominal subject is marked.